Nashville-Public-Library/bedework-docs/docs/update-content/special-content-updates/read-to-rise-site.md

----
-sidebar_position: 1
----

 # Read to Rise Website

-Read to Rise is built with READsquared software.
+The Read to Rise site is built in Drupal with sub-pages.
+The reading program runs on Beanstack.

 This document pertains to updating the content on the Read to Rise site.
 For details about READsquared system setup, see [READsquared System Setup Documentation](https://docs.google.com/spreadsheets/d/1kCVdKClzPiwuuzOSDoBAyf1i610POPWR2t5x4v2w2A4/edit?usp=sharing).